PowerWire Logo

 If you do need some printed output on the HA/DR system, now at least you are able to start QSPL and an individual Printer or Remote Output Queue.
 If you stay away from those used in the Production environment it also opens up the option to replicate spoolfiles.

+The worry about things being printed twice is under control.
 Being in control! is that not what we are all after as a system manager?